tperry2x-uk/OpenXTalk-Community-DPE/docs/development/platform-id.md

 # Platform Identification Triples

-LiveCode is built for and supports multiple different platforms with a variety of architecture and toolchain/sdk versions.
+The project is built for and supports multiple different platforms with a variety of architecture and toolchain/sdk versions.
 In order to identify specific builds uniquely a standard triple format is used:
 ```